zooksman/unichain/README.md

 Dependencies & Installation
 -----------

 The latest version of Python 3 must be installed from [Python.org](https://www.python.org/downloads/).
 The latest version of Git must also be installed from [git-scm](https://git-scm.com/downloads).
-For both installations, use the default settings on the installers, with the exception of ticking the box for adding Python to your PATH in taht installer.
+For both installations, use the default settings on the installers, with the exception of ticking the box for adding Python to your PATH in that installer.

 Run install.py to install the other dependencies.
+Once that is done and in the future, always run setup.py to start the program.

 License
 -----------